ifobook/linux_text_editor/README.md

 ``` bash
 vim exercise.txt
 ```
 The command above created and opened the exercise.txt file even when it does not exist.
-Then it opens the file up so that i can start writing into it. it is just like opening up Notepad file on Windows.
+Then it opens the file up so that i can start writing into it.
+It is just like opening up Notepad file on Windows.

 ![vim editor](assets/vim.png)